 Sometimes the first title that pops up sticks.
 No matter how you try to fix it, you can’t get a better title.
 “123 Ready Set Go” was what came up when I thought about the order of the left hand fingers needed to play this piece.
 When you say “123” the next thing that comes up is “Ready, Set, Go.”
-Is it possible to find another title — one that starts with a verb, like the other pieces, for high G ukulele?
+Because it sounds eerie, I have renamed it “Fretful Fingers.”

 I’m beginning to believe that first takes are the best.
 Whatever comes to me that I write down immediately is usually the best thing.